computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 Math and Pencil, based in New York, with a design office in Buffalo, is on this list for two reasons: the fact that they have an office in my hometown, and because they're a successful small data science consultancy.
-I think there's a lot of potential in the area of data science and data engineering.
+I think there's a lot of potential in the area of data science and data engineering consulting.
 While not all companies have a need for custom software development, the need to move and understand data is pretty universal, and serviceable by individuals and small teams.

 ### Hello Velocity